fosterlab/PrInCE-Matlab/README.md

 **Important: Ensure that files are "saved as csv", e.g. Excel --> "Save as" --> "Save as csv"**

 #### Reference database of known complexes
-This pipeline needs a reference database of known interactions, e.g. CORUM.
+This pipeline needs a reference database of known protein complexes, e.g. CORUM.
 This reference database must be a csv file in the same format as CORUM's *allComplexes.csv* file (downloadable [here](http://mips.helmholtz-muenchen.de/genre/proj/corum/)).
 That is, the reference database file must:
 * have a header
 * be semicolon-separated
 * each reference complex must be on a separate line in the fourth column